thfai2000/taichi-orm/docs/guide/concepts/query-builder.md

 3. Model.update() and Model.delete() will query the involved records before update or delete, and query the affected data again.
 But querybuilder allows to skip querying the affected records.

 ## Scalar
+It represent a SQL single value with a specifc type like number, string or date.
+Dataset can be transformed into a Scalar.
+For example, 'SELECT count(*) FROM table1' can act as a Scalar in number type.

 ## Dataset
+It is a query builder and represents the SELECT statement.